 I’ll have some additional resources for online research at the bottom of this article but you can already begin being proactive on the Internet.

-- Search for and join genealogy forums, where thousands of people post requests for information and exchange tips and leads on family ancestors.
+Search for and join genealogy forums, where thousands of people post requests for information and exchange tips and leads on your family tree.
 You could Search for something like “genealogy + forum”.

-- Facebook: many genealogists, amateur and professional, have taken to Facebook to help them track down family.
+Facebook: many genealogists, amateur and professional, have taken to Facebook to help you track your family roots.
 Use the Search bar on Facebook to look for your last name and you’ll see just how many there are.
 You can join general genealogy Facebook groups, or Search for your Family Name + Genealogy (or Ancestors or Family Tree – be creative!)

 6. Start doing your international research